Agroecology for biodiversity, food sovereignty and farmers’ rights.

 Internationally, there is increasing acknowledgement that for life on Earth to continue, the global industrialised food system must change.

-One of the key reasons for Biowatch’s focus on agroecology relates to the shockingly high contribution of the industrialised food system to global greenhouse gas emissions – approximately 50% (from the clearing of land, monocultures and intensive use of synthetic fertilisers, through to packaging, transportation and food waste).
+The key reasons for Biowatch’s focus on agroecology are the industrialised food system’s contribution to injustice, biodiversity collapse and the shockingly high contribution to global greenhouse gas emissions – approximately one third of all emissions (from the clearing of land, monocultures and intensive use of synthetic fertilisers, through to packaging, transportation and food waste).

 Agroecology is the antithesis of this industrialised system, providing nutritious food, locally, with a low carbon footprint.
 We need a reconceptualisation of agriculture at a global level, with the emphasis on the local – and we need governments to put in place an enabling policy and legal framework that will support this.